Special offer

 Post a job

-The UK government defines a part time worker as an employee who works fewer hours than a full time worker.
-It states full time work as being 35 hours or more per week, but notes that “ There is no specific number of hours that makes someone full or part time”.
+According to working time regulations, the UK government defines a part-time worker as an employee who works fewer hours than a full-time worker.
+It states full-time work as being 35 hours or more per week.
+Per the UK government, there is no specific number of hours that makes someone full- or part-time.

-To be a part timer, a contracted employee must work fewer hours than an employee contracted to full time hours for the same business.
-The exact number of hours worked each week can vary from one company to the next, meaning that part time workers are classed as such only in relation to their full time colleagues.
+The exact number of hours worked each week can vary from one company to the next, meaning that part-time employees are mainly classed as such in relation to their full-time colleagues.

-What are the pros and cons of hiring part time workers?
+What are the pros and cons of hiring part-time employees?

 Lower costs

-Businesses don’t always need to pay for a new full time staff member, especially if a part time staff can complete the work in fewer hours.
-Part time workers also help employers to lower their costs in other ways.
-For example, bringing in part time staff instead of paying more for full time workers to complete overtime lowers money spent on wages.
+Businesses don’t always need to pay for a new full-time staff member, especially if a part-time staff member can complete the same work in less time.
+Part-time employees also help employers to lower their costs in other ways.

 Increase diversity